BusFactor1Inc/rv/README.md

 Due to in brower CORS safetry restrictions, an external server/ is used to fetch the JSON data from reddit.com.

+Caching
+--

 The server contains a basic 60 second timed cache to help with scaling the service by caching frequently fetched urls, like "news (New)".
+The cache time can be set using the CACHE_SECONDS environment variable on start.

 Notes:
 --